LDSSA/heroku-model-deploy/README.md

 to do with deserialization so that you can re-use a model on new observations without having to re-train it.

+## Python virtual environment

+You've probably noticed that we have two requirement files in this repo: `requirements_dev.txt` and `requirements_prod.txt`.

+The `requirements_dev.txt` file has the packages that are needed while working on the predictive model, which include jupyter and matplotlib.

+The `requirements_prod.txt` file has the packages that are needed when we deploy our model.
+At that time, we won't need jupyter or matplotlib, so we can save some resources by not installing them.

+Now go ahead and create a python virtual env using the requirements in `requirements_dev.txt`, in order to follow this tutorial.

 ## Flask

 Have you already read and understood the notebooks on serialization?
 Have you already tested your understanding